bcaneco/chimpanzee_calls_plots/outputs/readme.md

 displaying a small number of points might caution the user to be careful with strong assumptions, but still the risk of misinterpretation is non-negligible.

-That's the reason why the middle plot was chosen for the main panels.
-Having points displayed makes the "n" labels somehow redundant, while colored slices was though to be a good visual aid.
+The choice ended up falling to the middle plot as points might help mitigate the interpolation issue.
+Having colored slices was thought to be a good visual aid (and prettier), and adding the "n" labels provide total clarity of number of observations comprised in each slice.

-#### Absolute change ("*delta_duration_vs_delta_xxx_pizza*")
+#### Absolute change

 Displaying change between consecutive calls in terms of absolute differences.